JonathanRyanRichard/PMO-Quality-Transformation/QUALITY_INITIATIVE.md

 **We were essentially guessing:**
 - "This project has high VSIT defects and low SIT/UAT defects... probably good testing?"
 - "This project has low VSIT defects and high SIT/UAT defects... probably missed in testing?"
+- "But wait, what if they just didn't write enough test cases?"
+- "Or what if the code quality is actually poor?"
 - **But we couldn't be sure.**

+**The root problem:** We couldn't distinguish between:
+1. **Testing issues** (insufficient test coverage)
+2. **Development issues** (poor code quality despite adequate testing)

 **For Exco making critical decisions, "probably" wasn't good enough.**